gaelccc/pyRTX/README.md

 pytest
 ```

 # [Documentation](https://gaelccc.github.io/pyRTX)
-The API documentation can be found [here](https://gaelccc.github.io/pyRTX)
+The installation instructions, quickstart guide, several tutorials and examples and the full API documentation can be found [here](https://gaelccc.github.io/pyRTX)

-The user is strongly advised to look at the files contained in the `examples` folder and at the Notebooks contained in the `Notebooks` folder
+# Contributing
+We welcome contributions ton `pyRTX`.
+Feel free to open an issue on github or send us an email at gaelc@umbc.edu

+# Citing
+If you've used `pyRTX` in your work please reference our manuscript [TBD]